 If the number of locks needed by sessions exceeds the value set in the LOCKS configuration parameter, the database server attempts to increase the lock table by doubling its size.
 Each time that the lock table overflows (when the number of locks needed is greater than the current size of the lock table), the database server increases the size of the lock table, up to 99 times.
 Each time that the database server increases the size of the lock table, the server attempts to double its size.
-However, the server will limit each actual increase to no more than the maximum number of added locks shown in Table 7: Maximum number of locks on 32-bit and 64-bit platforms on page 81.
-After the 99th time that the database server increases the size of the lock table, and an application needing a lock receives an error.
+However, the server will limit each actual increase to no more than the maximum number of added locks shown in Table 7: Maximum number of locks on 32-bit and 64-bit platforms on page 78.
+After the 99th time that the database server increases the lock table, the server no longer increases the size of the lock table, and an application needing a lock receives an error.